Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog

-{\bf{\em Discussion and future prospects.}} We have conducted the first npE test of GR using inspirals of GWTC-3 BBHs, where we investigate deviations from GR under a theory-agnostic parametrization for both individual events and the combined population across the catalog using a customized hierarchical model.
-We find that the data does not support any significant deviation from GR, and thus, we place the first constraint on non-GR deviations covered within the npE parameter space.
-These deviations include PN dephasings from the GR signal with leading PN orders ranging from $-4$PN to $2$PN, covering a broad class of theories that include dCS gravity, sGB gravity, EA gravity, khronometric gravity, non-commutative gravity, and varying-$G$ gravity.
+{\bf{\em Discussion and future prospects.}} We have conducted the first npE test of GR using BBHs' inspirals from GWTC-3 and O4 discovery papers, where we investigate deviations from GR under a theory-agnostic parametrization for both individual events and the combined population across GWTC-3 using a customized hierarchical model.
+We find that the data do not support any significant deviation from GR, and thus, we place the first constraint on non-GR deviations covered within the npE parameter space.
+These deviations include PN dephasings from the GR signal with leading PN orders ranging from $-4$PN to $2$PN, covering a broad class of theories that include dCS gravity, sGB gravity, EA gravity, khronometric gravity, noncommutative gravity, and varying-$G$ gravity.

 In addition, the npE parameter space also contains a non-PN region for capturing deviations that cannot be described by smooth PN dephasings.
 These deviations can be motivated by theories in which the binary system is coupled to auxiliary massive fields.
 Reference~\cite{Xie:2024xex} searched for dipole emission from massive scalar fields, such as that which arises in massive sGB theory, using LVK BH binaries, and the search returned a null detection.
 Our results confirm the above conclusion under a more agnostic framework, with broader implications potentially covering vector fields and Yukawa forces in the conservative sector of the orbital dynamics~\cite{Alexander:2018qzg,Zhang:2021mks,Owen:2025odr,Xie:2024ubm}.